-The AddOrganization verb of MBUtility lets you add an organization to the current user's organization list.
-The database for this organization must already exist and the user must have appropriate permissions on the database (which means that the user's name must be specified in the database's Users table).
+The database associated with the organization must already exist and the user must have appropriate permissions on the database.
+This means that the user's name must be specified in the database's Users table.

 For example, if you are logged in under the name jsmith, you can use AddOrganization to put a new organization in jsmith's list of known organizations, provided that jsmith appears in the database's Users table.